AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Training and Inference Details

 \textbf{Training.} The base video model was trained for 25 days, while the audio model and the fusion blocks were trained for 8 and 4 days, respectively.
 All experiments utilized PyTorch Fully Sharded Data Parallel (FSDP)~\cite{fsdp} for efficient distributed training.

-\textbf{Inference.} We measure a throughput of 27.85s per sample using batch size of one on an A100 to perform 64 sampling steps for both the A2V and V2A tasks.
-This is a limitation of our method in the V2A task where the it results in a slower sampling time compared with previous approaches~\cite{difffoley, foleycrafter}.
+\textbf{Inference.} We measure a throughput of 27.85s per sample using a batch size of one on an A100 to perform 64 sampling steps for both the A2V and V2A tasks.
+This is a limitation of our method in the V2A task since it results in a slower sampling time compared with previous approaches~\cite{difffoley, foleycrafter}.
 We make, however, two important considerations.
-First, a major use case for V2A is sonification of generated soundless videos.
+First, a major use case for V2A is the sonification of generated soundless videos.
 Such generation, when performed by state-of-the-art large-scale text-to-video generators usually takes several minutes.
-Second, since our method relies on a flow model, distillation methods similar to the ones adopted by previous approaches~\cite{frieren} can significantly improve inference time by performing sampling in few steps.
-We regard this direction as as an interesting avenue for future work which is orthogonal to ours.
+Second, since our method relies on a flow model, distillation methods similar to the ones adopted by previous approaches~\cite{frieren} can significantly improve inference time by performing sampling in a few steps.
+We regard this direction as an interesting avenue for future work that is orthogonal to ours.